Baccha Prasad Singh: Activism in Prison System

 Baccha Prasad Singh was arrested on February 8, 2010, on allegations of ‘conspiracy to wage war against the State’ under various sections of the Unlawful Activities Act, 1967 for being a member of a banned organization.
 He was convicted on the charges and was sentenced to Visakhapatnam jail where he and other political prisoners were able to protest against the prison system.
 This group of political protesters was able to advocate for the rights of prisoners through agitations, court proceedings, media attention and petitions.
 They also fought for access to uncensored newspapers, access to books, transparent procedures with family or lawyers and the right to address media personnel.
 Not only was Singh advocating for himself and his fellow activists within the prison system, but for all incarcerated by the state.
-The treatment of prisoners was also a major emphasis of these protests within the prison lead by Baccha Prasad Singh.
+The treatment of prisoners was also a major emphasis of these protests within the prison led by Baccha Prasad Singh.
 “If a criminal justice system is to be based on the jurisprudence of reformation and correctional justice, reformatory steps have to be taken to improve the current prison conditions and recognition of basic human rights of prisoners”.
 There were many instances where Singh was tortured, harassed, and sleep deprived for over four days straight.
 In his experience he shares that much of the torture and harassment he received while in prison was mental, not physical.
 He was able to secure better conditions particularly for these political prisoners and sparked a discussion on what the prison system should look like.